Chapter 336 — Title

 Obligations of Receiving Bank in Execution of Payment Order

-A receiving bank that accepts a payment order must issue its own order by the end of the next funds-transfer business …
+When a receiving bank accepts a payment order, it must issue its own complying payment order on the execution date and …

 336.4A-303